Sali Berisha: Leader of the Opposition (2022–present)

 On 6 December 2022 during protests Berisha was assaulted in the face resulting in him being given a black eye.
-The assailants mother had told the media that her son had been suffering from mental problems for 5 years.
-That he was mentally unstable.
+The assailant's mother had told the media that her son had been suffering from mental problems for 5 years.
 He is awaiting trial.
-President Begaj, Prime Minister Rama, and rival from a dispute of the Democratic Party leadership Lulzim Basha all condemned the assault on Berisha.
+President Bajram Begaj, Prime Minister Edi Rama, and Lulzim Basha all condemned the assault on Berisha.
 Berisha himself forgave the perpetrator.